Brookfield Renewable Partners: Brookfield Renewable Energy Partners, LP

 On September 13, 2011, Brookfield Asset Management and Brookfield Renewable Power Fund announced they intended to merge the Fund and the power-generating assets owned by Brookfield Renewable Power Inc. to form Brookfield Renewable Energy Partners, LP.
 When the transaction closed, Brookfield Asset Management owned 73% of the combined entity, which trades on the Toronto Stock Exchange under the symbol BEP-UN and on the New York Stock Exchange as BEP.
 The new entity is the primary vehicle through which Brookfield acquires and operates renewable energy assets, with initial assets, and development projects in Canada, the US, and Brazil.
 The transaction closed on November 30, 2011.

 In 2012, it opened the 165.6MW Comber wind farm in Essex County, Ontario.
 The same year, the company and its investment partners bought four hydroelectric power plants in the southeastern U.S. from Alcoa for $600 million.

 In 2014, the company and its investment partners acquired a portfolio of wind power assets in Ireland, establishing its presence in Europe for a total enterprise value of approximately $960 million.

 In 2016, the company and its investment partners acquired a majority stake in Colombian power company Isagen, which operates Colombia's largest hydropower plant, for approximately C$2.8 billion.
 The company subsequently increased its interest to almost 100%.

 On May 10, 2016, Brookfield Renewable Energy Partners L.P. changed its name to Brookfield Renewable Partners L.P.
 The stock symbol and CUSIP would remain the same.

 In March 2017, the company announced it would acquire a controlling interest in TerraForm Power and 100% of TerraForm Global, together representing a 3,600 MW global renewable power portfolio.
 The transaction was completed in December 2017.
 In March 2020, the company announced it would be acquiring the remaining stake of TerraForm Power.
 The acquisition is set to be completed in Q3 2020.

-On December 14, 2020, Brookfield Renewable Partners and its institutional partners purchased a 1 GW-plus distributed generation (DG) solar platform from Exelon Corp in a deal worth USD 810 million.
+On December 14, 2020, Brookfield Renewable Partners and its institutional partners purchased a 1 GW-plus distributed generation (DG) solar platform from Exelon Corp in a deal worth US$810 million.

 In October 2022, Brookfield Renewable Partners together with Cameco announced the acquisition of Westinghouse Electric Company, then owned by its sister company Brookfield Business Partners, in a US$7.9 billion deal including debt.
 Brookfield Renewable would own a 51% interest in the company as part of the deal.

 The acquisition was completed in November 2023.